boginw/P5/report/2 Iteration 1/Design Criteria.md

 $$\min(C_w) = E_w + M_w + O_w \times 4$$

-As the weight will affect many other criterion, as more weight requires more torque, hence less speed, and reduced rigidness, this will be important to keep low.
+The weight will affect many other criterion, as more weight requires more torque, hence less speed, and reduced rigidness, this will be important to keep low.

 ### Speed

-To illustrate the car changing speed, it will be important to have speed settings, which are easily observed visually.
-This, in turn, sets a requirement for a large speed range.
-As such, higher max speed ($C_s$) is preferable.
+There is a need for different speed levels which are distinguishable so that the differences can be clearly observed.
+This results in a need for a sufficient max speed ($C_s$) to accommodate this.

 ### Rigidness